ItemRAG: Item-Based Retrieval-Augmented Generation for LLM-Based Recommendation: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{(C1) Item-based RAG.} We propose the concept of item-based RAG for LLM-based recommendation and, to this end, use item–item co-purchase histories for item retrieval. \item \textbf{(C2) Retrieval strategy.} Our proposed method, \method, leverages a specialized retrieval technique that enhances the relevant item retrieval and cold-start item recommendation. \item \textbf{(C3) Strong performance.} \method consistently outperforms user-based RAG baselines in both (1) standard LLM-based recommendation and (2) cold-start item recommendation. \end{itemize} Supplementary materials, code, and datasets are provided in~\cite{anongithub}.
+Our key contributions are summarized below: \begin{itemize}[leftmargin=*] \item \textbf{New concept.} We propose item-based RAG for LLM-based recommendation, a fine-grained approach that enriches the descriptions of each target-user purchased item and candidate item. \item \textbf{New method.} We propose \method, an item-based RAG approach that integrates co-purchase relations and semantic information for relevant item retrieval. \item \textbf{Strong performance.} \method consistently outperforms user-based RAG baselines in both (1) standard LLM-based recommendation and (2) cold-start item recommendation. \end{itemize} Supplementary materials, code, and datasets are provided at \url{https://github.com/kswoo97/ItemRAG}.